If I Were a Boy: Live performances

 In addition to her performances of the song on television and at award ceremonies, "If I Were a Boy" was included on the set lists of Beyoncé's I Am...
 World Tour (2009–10) and I Am...
 Yours revue.
 It was subsequently included on her live albums, I Am...
 World Tour and I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.
 Prior to the performance of the song at the tour, outtakes of its music video were used.
 Beyoncé later appeared performing "If I Were a Boy" wearing Ray-Bans, a leather breastplate, aviator shades and a bulletproof-looking one-piece further asking the crowd to sing along the track.
 During the bridge of the song, she included excerpts from Morissette's "You Oughta Know" and Tupac Shakur's "California Love" while imitating a male person with her moves.
 Alice Jones of The Independent wrote in her review that Beyoncé "whip[s] up a quasi-feminist singalong."
 Caryn Ganz of Rolling Stone noted that the singer channeled her "ferocious onstage persona", Sasha Fierce.
 Ann Powers of the Los Angeles Times compared Beyoncé's wardrobe and dancing with that of Ciara.
 In May 2012, Beyoncé performed "If I Were a Boy" during her Revel Presents: Beyoncé Live revue at Revel in Atlantic City, New Jersey.
 Before Beyoncé started to sing, she noted that "[everyone knows] how it feels to be hurt and lied to".
 During the performance, she mashed Goo Goo Dolls' "Iris" (1998) and reworked the rhythm of "If I Were a Boy" to fit with the cover.
 Elysa Gardner of USA Today noted that the ballad "became a jangly guitar-pop number" during the show.
 Kyle Anderson of Entertainment Weekly wrote that "the most attention-grabbing moments of the night... came when she dipped into other artists' catalogs".
 In 2013, "If I Were a Boy" was included in the set list of The Mrs. Carter Show World Tour where it featured the string motif from The Verve's "Bitter Sweet Symphony" (1997).
+In 2025, it was added to the setlist of the Cowboy Carter Tour, marking the first time Beyoncé had performed the song in over a decade.